-In what passes for common sense in factionalised political discourse we can find numerous examples of this mindset, here are some all too familiar ones from the Left: 'Don't Mourn, Organise', 'If you are not with us you are against us', 'People who voted for Brexit are stupid' or 'Its always capitalism/patriarchy/imperialism what dunnit'.
+In what passes for common sense in factionalised political discourse we can find numerous examples of this mindset, here are some all too familiar ones from the Left.
+For example, 'Don't Mourne, Organise', 'If you are note with us you are against us', 'People who voted for Brexit are stupid' or 'Its always capitalism/patriarchy/imperialism what dunnit' etc.